 - Around five minutes of finding suitable props.
-In this example, I would look for a nice china cup with a pretty pattern and an antique teaspoon of my grandmothers that matches the cup.
+In this example, I would look for a nice china cup with a pretty pattern and an antique teaspoon from my grandmother’s that matches the cup.

 - Then I need to find a contrasting background from one of my existing canvases.